corefan/xenko-docs/manual/game-studio/navigate-in-the-scene-editor.md

 #### Near and far planes

+The near and far planes determine where the camera's view begins and ends.

-The **near plane** is the point at which Game Studio begins rendering the scene.
+* The **near plane** is the closest point the camera can see.
 The default setting is 0.1.
+Objects before this point aren't drawn.

-The **far plane**, also known as the draw distance, is the opposite: the point beyond which Game Studio stops rendering the scene.
+* The **far plane**, also known as the draw distance, is the furthest point the camera can see.
+Objects beyond this point aren't drawn.
 The default setting is 1000.

 Game Studio renders the area between the near and far planes.